diyardev/diyardev/README.md

 # 💫 About Me:
-🔭 I’m currently working on postmio<br>👨‍💻 All of my projects are available at https://diyar.net.tr<br>📝 I regularly write articles on https://diyar.net.tr/blog<br>💬 Ask me about react.js, next.js, react-native, php, laravel, js, jquery<br>📫 How to reach me diyar@pekasoft.com
+🔭 I’m currently working on <a href="https://postmio.com">postmio<a/><br>👨‍💻 All of my projects are available at https://diyar.net.tr<br>📝 I regularly write articles on https://diyar.net.tr/blog<br>💬 Ask me about react.js, next.js, react-native, php, laravel, js, jquery<br>📫 How to reach me diyar@pekasoft.com

 ## 🌐 Socials: